Journal of Advanced Research in Social Sciences and Humanities

 https://jarssh.com/ojs/index.php/jarssh

 Journal of Advanced Research in Social Sciences and Humanities.
 DOI: 10.26500/jarssh.
 ISSN: 2579-8480 (Online).
 ISSN: 2597-7040 (Print).
-Abbreviated key title: j. adv. res. s. sci. hum.Journal of Advanced Research in Social Sciences and Humanitiesen-USJournal of Advanced Research in Social Sciences and Humanities2597-7040The Impact of Educational Philosophy on The Development of Islamic Education Curriculum
+Abbreviated key title: j. adv. res. s. sci. hum.Journal of Advanced Research in Social Sciences and Humanitiesen-USJournal of Advanced Research in Social Sciences and Humanities2597-7040The Effect of Using the Drill Method in Learning Arabic Calligraphy to Improve the Writing Skills of Students in Indonesia

 Copyright (c)